hamidsadegh/zas/docs/zas/SIX-MONTH-ROADMAP.md

 Months 3–4 → Data pipelines + time-series
 Months 4–5 → Add LLM foundation
 Months 5–6 → LLM automation + advanced features

-If you want, I can generate next:

-A folder structure for the final ZAS architecture

-A Django app separation plan (inventory, automation, llm, devices, racks, VLANs, SNMP…)

-A CI/CD plan for ZAS

-A stack diagram showing ZAS + Nginx + Gunicorn + Celery + VM

-A prompt library for Codex or GPT-4.1 for code generation in ZAS